nispa/WebVTT-to-Wav/README.md

 ### Manual

 1. From within the directory, activate the venv environment using `python -m venv venv`
-2. Activate the virtual environment, for example, on windows it's `.\venv\Scripts\activate`
+2. Create the virtual environment, for example, on windows it's `.\venv\Scripts\activate`
 3. Install the necessary dependencies with `pip install -r requirements.txt`.
 4. Run the script with `python main.py yourfile.vtt speaker.wav en`, replacing "yourfile.vtt" with the path of your VTT file and `speaker.wav` with the path of the wav file of the speaker's voice to clone and the language to use (`en` for english, `it` for italian, etc).
 A wav file of at least 7 seconds of clear voice is needed to clone.

+For windows users there is a Run.bat script that simplifies the execution of the script.

 ## License